Is your employment about to be terminated?

 Specialist Advice Is A Must Before You Sign Anything

-If you have been made redundant and asked to sign a legal Settlement Agreement (formerly known as a Compromise Agreement), then speaking with a specialist in employment law is a must.
-A professional can review your agreement and will speak with you about what you need to do and whether the agreement provides you everything that you are entitled.
+If your employment is at risk and you have been asked to sign a legal settlement agreement, then speaking with a firm of solicitors such as ourselves is a highly recommended.
+We can review your settlement agreement and will speak with you about what you need to do and whether the agreement provides you everything that you are entitled.

 Talk To Seatons About Your Legal Settlement Agreement

 Your employers may already be placing you under a lot of pressure.
 Please contact us and we can discuss how we can help.
 We’ll be able to review your settlement agreement and offer advice on the situation and what your legal entitlements are.
 It doesn’t matter what your field of work or what level you’re employed at –we can support you to ensure that you receive what is rightfully yours.

 Get Specialist Legal Advice About Settlement Agreements

 Getting advice from solicitors such as ourselves will help ensure that:

 - You receive the legal entitlement you deserve

 - You are not giving up and signing over your employment rights if you’re less than satisfied with the settlement terms